michaelstrefeler/CNM_project/README.md

    - Utilized thousands of GPU cores to compute each pixel in parallel.
    - High throughput and optimized memory access patterns (e.g., coalesced memory access) significantly reduced computation times.

-### Potential future lines

-We managed to accelerate our code quite a bit (especially with CUDA), so we don't see any future lines

 New Bottlenecks

 1. **CPU with OpenMP**: